Rosenberg's monitor: Behaviour

 They are highly active carnivores, able to pursue large prey, and opportunistic generalists whose diet includes birds, reptiles, mammals, eggs, and carrion.

-Analysis of the island population in South Australia revealed third of their diet is invertebrates, primarily species of Acrididae, Areneidae, Blattoidea and Coleoptera, with mammals and reptiles combined being the greater portion of animals that were eaten.
-Some amphibians, mostly Limnodynastes species of frogs, and a small proportion if birds were also found to have been captured and consumed, but invertebrates would be found during its regular foraging activities through soft soils and detritus.
+Analysis of the island population in South Australia revealed that the majority of their diet is reptiles and mammals, with a third of their diet being invertebrates, primarily species of acridid grasshoppers, areneid sea snails, blattoid cockroaches and beetles.
+Some amphibians, mostly Limnodynastes frogs, and a small proportion of birds were also found to have been captured and consumed, but invertebrates would be found during its regular foraging activities through soft soils and detritus.

 This goanna has been observed eating road kill, including possums and wallabies, and consumption of these may account for a significant proportion of the mammal component of their diet.
-The native rat species Rattus fuscipes is likely pursued and caught, but the recorded consumption of Macropus fuliginosus, the western grey kangaroo, and brush-tail possum Trichosurus vulpecula is likely the discovery of their carcasses.
+The native Australian bush rat is likely pursued and caught, but the records of consumption of the western grey kangaroo and brush-tail possum is likely the discovery of their carcasses.

 Water is obtained from prey when seasonal rainfall is low, and supplemented by drinking free water when available.
 Living in a sometimes saline environment, they are able to expel excess salts—primarily sodium chloride and a smaller amount of potassium—through gland structures at the nostrils.
 In winter months the water required by the goanna may be supplemented from free water or by pulmocutaneous exchange of moisture.

-The darker coloration of V. rosenbergi, a form of melanism, allows a greater degree of thermoregulation of their body in the cooler southern climates.
+The darker coloration of Rosenberg's monitor, a form of melanism, allows a greater degree of thermoregulation of their body in the cooler southern climates.
 They periodically bask in the sun throughout the day, or when the opportunity arises, laying in the soil if it is warm or clambering on to branches to avoid a net heat loss; heath monitors are mostly found in their burrows during the coldest parts of the year.

 Females may continue to be active at night, maintaining a body temperature 20 °C greater than the ambient temperature.

-Varanus rosenbergi conserves its energy requirements during cooler seasons of the year, entering a state of torpor, but demonstrates the ability to voluntarily arouse itself during these periods.
+Rosenberg's monitor conserves its energy requirements during cooler seasons of the year, entering a state of torpor, but demonstrates the ability to voluntarily arouse itself during these periods.

 The species will climb a tree to evade capture.